riceissa/issarice.com/pages/high-school-student-universities-should-pay-me.md

 ---
-title: "High school student: “Universities should pay me.”"
+# this is absurd, but the only way I was able to get both the colon and the quotes to show up...
-description:
+title: High school student&#58; \“Universities should pay me\”.
 author: Issa Rice
 creation-date: 2014-11-02
 last-major-revision-date: 2014-11-02
 language: English
-status: draft
+status: mostly finished
 license: CC BY
 tags: literary, fiction
 math: yes